Harmonious Group Choreography with Trajectory-Controllable Diffusion: Experiments

+\textbf{Compared methods.} We compare our proposed MotionDiffuse with three baseline models: GDanceR \cite{aioz}, GCD \cite{gcd}, and CoDancers\cite{codancers}.
+To the best of our knowledge, these represent all the available group dance generation models capable of producing choreography for two or more dancers.
+Additionally, we incorporate EDGE \cite{edge}, the prevailing single-dancer model, to underscore our approach by training it on the AIOZ-GDance dataset.

+\textbf{Metrics.} We employ metrics for both multi-dancer and single-dancer evaluations to assess our model.
+For multi-dancer assessment \cite{aioz}.
+Group Motion Realism (GMR) measures feature similarity via Frechet Inception Distance, Group Motion Correlation (GMC) evaluates coherence through cross-correlation between generated dancers, and Trajectory Intersection Frequency (TIF) assesses the frequency of collisions among dancers.
 For single-dancer evaluation, Frechet Inception Distance (FID) \cite{aist++, heusel2017gans} quantifies the similarity between individual dances and ground-truth dances.
 Generation Diversity (Div) \cite{aist++, dancerevolution} appraises the variety of dance movements using kinetic features.
 Motion-Music Consistency (MMC) \cite{aist++} evaluates how well generated dances synchronize with the music beat.
 Physical Foot Contact score (PFC) \cite{edge} indicates the physical plausibility of footwork by considering the correlation between the center of mass and foot velocity.